groverj3/groverj3.github.io/content/articles/2024-05-24_nextflow-with-first-class-metadata-a-minimal-example.md

 of truth.
 The **sample** is also the fundamental unit of observations in the table, rather than the **file**.
 This is apparent because both reads are listed for a single sample, rather than each as a separate line.
-This means that single-end and paired-end samples are coexist without the need to duplicate a lot of metadata on more lines.
+This means that single-end and paired-end samples can coexist without the need to duplicate a lot of metadata on more lines.
 Some sequencing protocols also create a separate fastq for UMIs or barcodes, they could also be included as an addtitional metadata field.